 Honeywell is obligated to fund NARCO asbestos claims submitted to the Trust which qualify for payment under the Trust Distribution Procedures, subject to annual caps of \$140 million in the years 2014 through 2018 and \$145 million for each year thereafter, provided, however, that the first \$100 million of claims processed through the NARCO Trust (the "Initial Claims Amount") will not count against the first year annual cap and any unused portion of the Initial Claims Amount will roll over to subsequent years until fully utilized.
+As of September 30, 2014, Honeywell has not made any payments to the NARCO Trust for these claims.

-Honeywell will also be responsible for the following funding obligations which are not subject to the annual cap described above: a) previously approved payments due to claimants pursuant to settlement agreements reached during the pendency of the NARCO bankruptcy proceedings which provide that a portion of these settlements is to be paid by the NARCO Trust, which amounts are estimated at \$130 million and are expected to be paid during the first year of trust operations (\$91 million of which was paid in 2013 and \$16 million of which was paid in the first six months of 2014 with an additional \$4 million of which has been approved and will be paid in the third quarter of 2014) and, b) payments due to claimants pursuant to settlement agreements reached during the pendency of the NARCO bankruptcy proceedings that provide for the right to submit claims to the NARCO Trust subject to qualification under the terms of the settlement agreements and Trust Distribution Procedures criteria, which amounts are estimated at \$150 million and are expected to be paid during the first two years of trust operations.
+Honeywell will also be responsible for the following funding obligations which are not subject to the annual cap described above: a) previously approved payments due to claimants pursuant to settlement agreements reached during the pendency of the NARCO bankruptcy proceedings which provide that a portion of these settlements is to be paid by the NARCO Trust, which amounts are estimated at \$130 million and are expected to be paid during the first year of trust operations (\$91 million of which was paid in 2013 and \$20 million of which was paid in the first nine months of 2014 with an additional \$2 million of which has been approved and will be paid in the fourth quarter of 2014) and, b) payments due to claimants pursuant to settlement agreements reached during the pendency of the NARCO bankruptcy proceedings that provide for the right to submit claims to the NARCO Trust subject to qualification under the terms of the settlement agreements and Trust Distribution Procedures criteria, which amounts are estimated at \$150 million and are expected to be paid during the first two years of trust operations (as of September 30, 2014 there have been no payments, however, \$3 million is expected to be paid in the fourth quarter of 2014).